Updated: 24th March 2021

 When considering ending a business partnership, there are two distinct types of dissolution depending on whether one partner wants to carry on trading, or if the entire operation will cease to exist.

 The Partnership Act 1890 regulates this type of action and describes the reasons why business partners might want to dissolve their agreement.
-But, assuming that a general dissolution is taking place – maybe the partners are retiring – a Members’ Voluntary Liquidation offers the most benefits in terms of tax efficiency.
+But, assuming that a general dissolution is taking place – maybe the partners are retiring – a Members’ Voluntary Liquidation may offer more benefits in terms of tax efficiency.

 The main eligibility requirement for entering a Members’ Voluntary Liquidation is the solvency of the business.
 All directors are required to sign a declaration to this effect, stating that the business can pay its debts, including interest, within a period of 12 months, although it is often the case that a solvent partnership is dissolved well within this timescale.

 Entering into a Members’ Voluntary Liquidation offers huge benefits as far as the tax treatment of capital is concerned.
-Capital released from the business attracts Capital Gains Tax (CGT) rather than income tax regardless of the amount involved, which means a vast reduction in how much tax you will have to pay as a former director.
+Funds released from the business will be treated as capital rather than income meaning it will attract Capital Gains Tax (CGT) rather than income tax; this often results in a vast reduction in the amount of tax individuals are liable to pay.

-If you deduct your CGT allowance from your gain on disposal, you owe 10% on the remaining assets that qualify for this relief.
+If you deduct your AEA from your gain on disposal, you will owe 10% on the remaining assets that qualify for Business Asset Disposal Relief.

-As previously mentioned, the business must be in a solvent position to be eligible for Members’ Voluntary Liquidation.
-This is why it is vital to have all business assets valued professionally by a licensed Insolvency Practitioner, who can also calculate your liabilities to ensure that the Declaration of Solvency is valid.
+As previously mentioned, the business must be in a solvent position in order to be eligible for Members’ Voluntary Liquidation.
+This is why it is vital to ensure you have accurately valued your business assets and calculated your liabilities to ensure that the Declaration of Solvency is valid.